tyrahappy/kartrider-analytics-database/htdocs/README.md

 ## Documentation

-See the `docs/` directory for detailed documentation and refactoring notes.
+See the main `README.md` file for detailed project documentation and setup instructions.

 ## License